 I know multi-millionaires and one billionaire who are morbidly obese.
 This is completely illogical because if you're mega rich, your goal should be to live forever.

-There will be a time when you need to call upon a favor because you lost your job, got rejected by some institution, or have something new you want to promote to the world.
-Without friends, you’ll have a much tougher time picking yourself up or getting anything going.
+There will be a time when you need to call upon a favor because you lost your job.
+Or maybe you got rejected by some institution or have something new you want to promote to the world.
+Without friends, you'll have a much tougher time picking yourself up or getting anything going.

 Starting a business is hard.
 Read about all the pitfalls before quitting your job.
 Having a baby puts a tremendous strain on your relationship.
 Make sure you can financially take care of yourself before adding a dependent if you want to avoid a divorce.
 Having no options after spending a couple decades working is depressing.
 Build passive income sooner, rather than later.

 The angriest people in the world are failures at forecasting their misery.
 Therefore, the only way they can try and alleviate their pain is to make other people feel miserable as well.
-We’ve all met them.
-I see them at least once week on Financial Samurai.
+We've all met them.
+I see them at least once week on Financial Samurai, hurtling insults in the comments section.
 Instead of being open to new ways of thinking, they get triggered into outrage.

 Manage The Suffering